-Upon receipt of an allegation of Prohibited Conduct, the OEOA will contact the Complainant in writing to review the availability of Interim Measures, and other rights and options, and provide an overview of the OEOA investigative process.
+Upon receipt of an allegation of Prohibited Conduct, the OEOA will contact the Complainant in writing to inform them of the availability of Interim Measures, and other rights and options.
+The OEOA will request a meeting with the Complainant to discuss the above items and provide an overview of the OEOA investigative process.
+If the Complainant is unknown, the OEOA will make a determination as to whether there is sufficient information available to investigate the allegations.

 The OEOA will make an initial assessment as to whether the allegation on its face involves an act of Prohibited Conduct that is covered by University Policy.
-This assessment may include consultation with other University administrators and officials as required by University Policy, or as deemed necessary by the AVPEOA, or designee.
+This assessment may include consultation with other University administrators and officials as required by University Policy. or as deemed necessary by the AVPEOA, or designee.
 At the conclusion of the initial assessment, the assigned OEOA Specialist will meet with the Complainant to gather additional information regarding the allegations, discuss the following resolution options, and review next steps:

 - 1. Informal resolution of the allegation

 - 2. Formal investigation of the allegation

-- 3. Referral to an appropriate administrative office/unit
+- Referral to an appropriate administrative office/unit

 - 4. No further action